 “Wow, sweetie.
 That’s really sparkly.
 I like it!”
 Okay…what was I writing again?
 Oh, yeah.
 My antagonist lead character was about to disclose the beginnings of his dark secret to the reader.

-Wordlessly, Cronan placed his firm hands over hers and pulled the key out.
+Wordlessly, he placed his firm hands over hers and pulled the key out.
 She left him at the open doorway, dropping her coat on the floor and leaving behind a trail of water into the kitchen.

 “Do you like her shoes?
 I matched them with her dress.”